dtcenter/ufs-case-studies/docs/source/2020DNRInversion.rst

 ..
-2020BisInversionCase documentation master file, created by sphinx-quickstart on Mon Jul  6 13:31:15 2020.
+2020DNRInversionCase documentation master file, created by sphinx-quickstart on Mon Jul  6 13:31:15 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-.. _2020 Bismarck Radiation Inversion:
+.. _2020 Denver Radiation Inversion:
-2020 Bismarck Radiation Inversion
+2020 Denver Radiation Inversion
 =====================================
 Radiation inversion usually happens at night due to the surface radiative cooling.